hanbit0218/cs157a/sql_pt2.md

 # SQL Notes Summary

-To create a downloadable file:
-1. Copy all the content below this line.
-2. Open a text editor (like Notepad, TextEdit, or VS Code).
-3. Paste the copied content into the text editor.
-4. Save the file with a .md extension (e.g., "SQL_Notes_Summary.md").

----

-# SQL Notes Summary

 ## 1. JOIN Operators

 ### Inner Join

 - Cross Join (X): Cartesian product
 - Natural Join (⋈): Cross join with union of attributes
 - Theta Join (⋈C): Natural join with boolean condition

 ### Outer Join

 - Left Outer Join (⟕): All left tuples, matching right tuples
 - Right Outer Join (⟖): All right tuples, matching left tuples
 - Full Outer Join (⟗): Union of left and right joins

 ### Self Join

 - Joining a table to itself

 ## 2. JOIN Details